forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 - Add default code to Aura or LWC enable a new Apex class, etc.

 **Note**:
-This [git repo](https://github.com/forcedotcom/salesforcedx-templates/tree/main/src/templates) contains a collection of official Salesforce templates for metadata components.
-Only updates made to the files listed in this repo show up in source files in VS Code.
-You can clone this repo, or store your custom templates locally.
-We require your templates to follow the exact folder structure and nomenclature as this repo.
+This [git repo subdirectory](https://github.com/forcedotcom/salesforcedx-templates/tree/main/src/templates) contains a collection of official Salesforce templates for metadata components.
+Only updates made to the files listed in this directory show up in source files in VS Code.
+You can clone this subdirectory, or store your custom templates locally.
+Keeping the same folder structure, just update relevant template files with your code.
+Remove the files that you don’t wish to override.
+The Salesforce Extensions requires your templates to follow the exact folder structure and nomenclature as this repo.
 For example, your Apex class templates must be in a folder named ``apexclass`` in a file named ``DefaultApexClass.cls``.
 There’s no such restriction when you use the CLI to specify templates for metadata objects.
+You do not need the rest of the repo `salesforcedx-templates`.

 ## Set Default Template Location
  You can store template files in a local directory, or in a github project.
 Set ``customOrgMetadataTemplates`` to your custom template location:
 1. Run ``sfdx config:set customOrgMetadataTemplates=<github repo or local template directory>`` command from the terminal inside VS Code.
+2. Run ``sfdx config:list`` to confirm that the configuration setting is updated.

-2. Open the `sfdx-config.json` config file in your `<project-folder>/.sfdx` folder and confirm that it has a new entry in the format,`` "customOrgMetadataTemplates": "<github repo or local template directory>"``.
+**Note:** The `sfdx-config.json` config file in your `<project-folder>/.sfdx` folder now has a new entry in the format,`` "customOrgMetadataTemplates": "<github repo or local template directory>"``.

-**Note:** You can also use the CLI to set this parameter.
-See [CLI Runtime Configuration Values](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_config_values.htm) for more information.
+ See [CLI Runtime Configuration Values](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_config_values.htm) for more information about configuration settings.

+## Sample Commands for Setting customOrgMetadataTemplates Value
+-  ``sfdx config:set customOrgMetadataTemplates=https://github.com/vscodeuser/salesforcedx-templates/tree/main``sets the ``customOrgMetadataTemplates`` configuration value to a directory on user ``vscodeuser``'s github repo.
+-   ``sfdx config:set customOrgMetadataTemplates=/Users/vscodeuser/CustomTemplateProject/MyCustomTemplates`` sets the ``customOrgMetadataTemplates`` configuration value to the ``MyCustomTemplates`` directory on a local machine.

 ## Use Custom Templates On GitHub
 1. Clone this [git repo subdirectory](https://github.com/forcedotcom/salesforcedx-templates/tree/main/src/templates).